Chicken Chow Mein

 - 1 teaspoon five-spice powder

-- 1 teaspoon chile sauce
+- 1 teaspoon chile sauce, optional

 - 1 tablespoon cornstarch